 "That it is inevitable and that it can't be stopped.
 Anything can be reversed with early intervention and the appropriate care plan."

 What advice would you give men who are going bald and trying to hold onto those last few strands?

 "The time to start with hair loss prevention is before it starts.
 Many men decide to intervene when it is too late.
 If you are noticing some thinning areas book a consultation with a hair loss specialist and stay ahead of the game."

 So, rejoice, fellas, because, thanks to Dr. Rowe, we now have a game-plan to try and defeat that hair loss problem we're all (eventually) afraid of dealing with.
-And to start to tackle your thinning hair problem head on, we've found the best styling products for your lacklustre locks.
+And to start to tackle your thinning hair problem head on, we've found the best men's hair products for thin hair to boost your lacklustre locks.